Learn how to make Chocolate Granola at home. I also made a list with 9 granola benefits that you need to know if you want to include it in your diet.

 Now, I hope I’ve convinced you to take the easy way (also the healthy way) and make your own granola.

-Now it’s time to show tou my Chocolate granola with nuts and dried berries.
+Now it’s time to show you how to make Chocolate granola with nuts and dried berries.

 I know, you’re probably going to say: Wait, Chocolate?
 Didn’t you say there’s no sugar in it?’